martincostello/blog/source/2024-09-10-whats-new-for-openapi-with-dotnet-9.html.md

 benchmarks ran as a short run via `[ShortRunJob]`, otherwise the benchmarks would grind to a halt.
 This is also the cause of the variance in the allocation numbers (the red line at the top of the first graph).

-The second caveat is that by default, NSwag caches the OpenAPI document it generates, so out-of-the-box it will only ever generate the OpenAPI document once.
+The second caveat is that, by default, NSwag caches the OpenAPI document it generates, so out-of-the-box it will only ever generate the OpenAPI document once.
 For the sake of comparison, I [disabled the caching][disabled-caching] in NSwag so that the document was generated in full on each request.
 We _could_ level the playing field in the opposite direction by caching all three, but that's not interesting for a performance comparison/test as we'd effectively just be benchmarking the caching 😄.